-In the closed centres in Vottem and Bruges, a judicial permanence is organised by the bureau for legal assistance of the bar association.
+In the detention centres in Vottem and Bruges, a legal permanence of specialized lawyers used to be organised by the bureau for legal assistance of the bar association.
+Due to COVID-19, these permanences were stopped in Bruges and held by telephone in Vottem.
+Meanwhile the legal permanence of specialized lawyers have resumed both in the detention centre of Bruges and in that of Vottem.
 Their service is mainly limited to assigning a “pro-Deo” lawyer who is not present but has to ensure free legal assistance.
 The other centres have no first line legal assistance service and the assignment of a lawyer depends entirely on the social services in the centre.
-The “Transit group” coordinates a system of regular visitors that monitors migrants entering detention, provides them with free first line advice and refers them to an NGO for more specialised assistance if necessary.
+The Move coalition coordinates a system of regular visitors that monitors migrants entering detention, provides them with free first line advice and refers them to an NGO for more specialised assistance if necessary.

 In practice, asylum seekers are often referred to inexperienced lawyers.
 Even if some bar associations, like the Brussels one, use short lists of lawyers that have expressed interest in assisting detained asylum seekers, these lists do not have specific qualification requirements.
 The system organised by the law does not offer sufficient means to enable lawyers to specialise themselves in migration and asylum law.
+Move Coalition and its partners therefore propose the use of an appointment list of lawyers that are entrusted with legal aid in the detention centres, who will be subject to an assessment at the start that tests their knowledge of immigration law and afterwards to an annual/semi-annual assessment organized by the bar associations.
 Due to recent changes in the way pro-deo lawyers are remunerated, a decline in the number of beneficiaries of legal assistance by experienced lawyers had been noticed.
-There is a structural shortage of qualified legal aid.
+There is currently a structural shortage of qualified legal aid.